openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 >

 >
-> At the end of the year it is the time for reviews and the openSUSE Booster FigureÂ 2, â€œThe elusive Thirsty Thirteenâ€ team did not
+> At the end of the year it is the time for reviews and the openSUSE Booster Figure 2, “The elusive Thirsty Thirteen” team did not
           want to let that opportunity slip.
 So what was important in 2010 from an openSUSE Boosters perspective?
 What happened, what progress was made, how did the boosters help openSUSE?
 A report from Klaas Freitag.
 >
 > **Who are the Boosters**
 >
-> For those who do not know who [the Boosters](http://en.opensuse.org/openSUSE:Boosters_team) are: Weâ€™re not Tuxies favorite boy group, but a bunch of people
+> For those who do not know who [the Boosters](http://en.opensuse.org/openSUSE:Boosters_team) are: We’re not Tuxies favorite boy group, but a bunch of people
           dedicated to help the openSUSE Project in any way we can.
 The team consists of 13 people (BTW: widely known as the thirsty thirteen) with skills ranging from low level C hackery over Ruby on Rails mastering to Graphical Design or Project Management.
 Our team picks milestones and works on them in a agile fashion while always following our mantra: Grow community by enabling community.
 You can meet us at the usual places like IRC, the mailinglists or events were we show up and spread the word about openSUSE.
-Weâ€™re there to make contributors life easier and more fun, so if you have anything do not hesitate to talk to us.
-Weâ€™re here for you.
+We’re there to make contributors life easier and more fun, so if you have anything do not hesitate to talk to us.
+We’re here for you.
 >
 > **Events in 2010**
 >
-> So letâ€™s quickly fly over the year of 2010 and see what was nice and important.
+> So let’s quickly fly over the year of 2010 and see what was nice and important.
 >
 >   * FOSDEM
 >